johan-sports/wscelery/docs/examples.rst

 ----------

 This code is intended to run in the browser.
 It will trigger the add task for given user input and report the finished status.
-The full source can be found in the `examples directory<https://github.com/johan-sports/wscelery/blob/master/examples/javascript>`_.

 First we define a basic HTML file with a form and load jQuery: